Should You Exercise While Fasting?

 When you haven't eaten for several hours, your body enters a fasted state: your insulin levels drop, growth hormone rises, and your body increasingly relies on stored energy (primarily fat and glycogen) rather than nutrients from recently consumed food.

 Your muscles burn proportionally more fat and less carbohydrate compared to exercising after eating.
-This shift toward fat oxidation continues not just during exercise but for hours afterwards as well [1]
+This shift toward burning more fat continues, not just during exercise, but for hours afterwards as well [1].
+Regular fasted training can enhance 'insulin sensitivity' (your cells' responsiveness to insulin) and improve your body’s ability to utilise fuel (both carbohydrates and fats) for energy.

 Does Fasted Exercise Burn More Fat?

-Yes, exercising while fasted increases “lipolysis” (breakdown of fat stores) and “fat oxidation” (burning fat) both during and after your workout.
+Yes, exercising while fasted increases 'lipolysis' (breakdown of your fat stores) and 'fat oxidation' (burning fat) both during and after your workout.
 So, combining fasting with exercise can help with weight loss and fat loss.

-However, just increasing fat burning during exercise doesn't necessarily translate to dramatically greater fat loss over time.
+However, just increasing the amount of fat you burn during exercise doesn't necessarily translate to dramatically greater fat loss over time.
 If you’re specifically trying to reduce body fat, especially when combined with an overall calorie-controlled diet, fasted exercise can be a useful tool.

 The Health Benefits of Fasted Exercise

-The improvements in insulin sensitivity (meaning your body can handle your blood sugar levels better) will also reduce your risk of metabolic disease (e.g., obesity, metabolic syndrome, dyslipidaemia, fatty liver disease, diabetes), probably beyond what you'd achieve from fed-state exercise or fasting alone.
+The improvement in insulin sensitivity (meaning your body can handle your blood sugar levels better) will also reduce your risk of metabolic diseases (like obesity, fatty liver disease and diabetes), probably beyond what you'd achieve from fed-state exercise or fasting alone.

 How Fasted Exercise Affects Performance

-So, starting sessions with depleted carbohydrate stores may impair your performance in these types of exercise: examples include high-intensity intervals, tempo training, and hard weightlifting sessions.
+Fasted high-intensity exercise may be problematic, as your body relies on carbohydrates for this sort of exercise.
+So, starting sessions with depleted carbohydrate stores may impair your performance in these types of exercise.
+Examples include high-intensity intervals, tempo training, and hard weightlifting sessions.

-However, some studies show that fasted low to moderate intensity training can improve how efficiently you use fuel (and thus potentially exercise performance) [4].
-But this still means that pre-exercise feeding will produce better results for competitions and peak performance.
+However, some studies show that fasted low to moderate intensity training can improve how efficiently you use energy (and thus potentially your exercise performance) [4].
+But this still means that eating a few hours before exercise will produce better results for competitions and peak performance.
 It’s a training tool to improve performance — not a performance-enhancing in itself.

 What Exercises Work Best While Fasted?